technote-space/release-github-actions/README.md

 ## Options
 ### PACKAGE_MANAGER
 Package manager to use to install dependencies.
-Default value is 'yarn', but can also be 'npm', if you rely on that later instead to install the dependencies.
+If there is `yarn.lock` or` package-lock.json`, the action automatically determines the package manager to use, but this option can be used but this option can be used to specify it explicitly.
+（`npm` or `yarn`）
-default: `'yarn'`
+default: `''`

 ### BUILD_COMMAND
 Build command.